The best way to compress images for Websites

 Let's chat about images on your Squarespace website.
-They're not just pretty decorations; they're a crucial part of your website's performance and your visitor's experience.
-You know how you wouldn't wear shoes that are three sizes too big?
-Well, uploading oversized images to your site is kind of the same thing.
+They're not just nice to look at; they're an absolutely crucial part of your website's performance and your visitor's experience.
+Uploading oversized images to your site is a bit like wearing shoes that are three sizes too big… you just shouldn’t do it.
+I’m going to share the best ways I’ve found to compress images for websites.

-Here's why image optimization is so important (and often overlooked, especially if you're rocking the DIY Squarespace route):
+Here's why image optimization is so important (and often overlooked, especially if you're going the DIY Squarespace route):

 So, what does "optimizing your images" actually mean?
 It's all about making them web-friendly: